Warrant for possession

 Where orders are made for immediate possession a warrant can be requested once the Tribunal orders are served on the tenant/co-tenant/resident.

-What do I do with the warrant?
+What do I do after I have requested a warrant?

 If you request a warrant after the 30 day time limit, the case will be listed for hearing for NCAT to determine whether the warrant should be issued or if the parties have entered into a new tenancy agreement.